DatenKrakenOrg/DATENKRAKEN/datenkraken-docs/docs/indepth/database.md

 1. Our use case primarily will only need two filters within the dashboard -> in general by time (to scale diagrams), by time and arduino_id (to view each room).
 Therefore a composite index should be created.
 2. Even if we filter only for time (for development purposes) timescale has a index on time by default.
 3. Even if we filter only for arduino_id, we defined segments (partitions) for arduino_id on our hypertable definition.

+When we want to detect bugs later on this could therefore help a lot, since in the worst case we had to trace it from gold to bronze layer and vice versa.